 No specific test or test requirements are defined for RE Power control dynamic range.
 The Error Vector Magnitude test, as described in subclause 6.6.4 provides sufficient test coverage for this requirement.

 6.5 OTA Transmit ON/OFF power

 6.5.1 General

-OTA transmitter ON/OFF power requirements apply only to TDD operation of E-UTRA.
+OTA transmitter ON/OFF power requirements apply only to TDD operation of E-UTRA and NR.